 The standard free version comes with a few templates and basic features.
 However, any extra features come at an additional cost (and they don’t actually publish these prices on their website).

-Freemium model: It’s entirely possible to make a basic site for free with Mobirise, although you’ll need to pay for any extras (and hosting).
+- Freemium model: It’s entirely possible to make a basic site for free with Mobirise, although you’ll need to pay for any extras (and web hosting).

 Why choose Mobirise over Squarespace?
 If being able to work on your site offline is important to you, Mobirise lets you do this a bit easier than Squarespace’s Developer Platform (which is also editable offline) does.